hvlnord/pendulum-tracking-bg-optimisation/README.md

 This project is largely the same as the main it is forked from.
-The only differences are that a background subtraction function, which highlights only objects that appear to be moving, is incorporated, and various background occlusion tools have been added.
+The only differences are in tracker.py, and are as follows: a background subtraction function, which highlights only objects that appear to be moving, is incorporated, and various background occlusion tools to aid with removing distractions from videos have been added.

 As with the original code, if you use this code for any academic purposes, please cite the original author as follows: